 Flt Lts to be Sqn Ldrs (tempy) 1st Sept.
 1942:—

 WP GRIFFIN MB BCh (23154)

-Promotion or no, ill health continued to dog Griffin and by 1943 he had been invalided out, retiring with honour as Squadron Leader Griffin:
+Promotion or no, ill health continued to dog Griffin such that in 1943, after 10 years service in peace and war he was invalided out, relinquishing his commission as Squadron Leader Griffin with honour:

 SUPPLEMENT TO THE LONDON GAZETTE 7 DECEMBER 1943 p5342